Public Relations & Digital Communications

 Griffith College is now accepting the online Duolingo English Test (DET) as valid proof of English proficiency.
 For more information, please visit our website.

-Please note: Our MA in Journalism and PR has two intakes: February and September.
+The MA in Public Relations and Digital Communications has two intakes per year: February and September.

 Courses beginning in September run for 1 year full-time or 2 years part-time.